 The church was built on a hill, in the valley of the Čremošná stream, above the northern end of the village, as a typical orientated, small early Gothic sacral building consisting of a rectangular nave of a 10.8 x 9×9 meter and a four-sided chancel on the eastern side measuring 5.8 x 6.9 meters.
 The entrance to the nave led through portals from the south and west, with the latter being preceded by a porch.
 On the north side of the chancel there was a small sacristy.

-In the 15th century, the temple was surrounded by a stone wall, reinforced with a small, four-sided tower over the slope in the south-west, almost entirely protruding in front of the face of the wall.
+In the 15th century, the church was surrounded by a stone wall, reinforced with a small, four-sided tower over the slope in the south-west, almost entirely protruding in front of the face of the wall.
 The length of the defensive perimeter was about 120 meters, and the thickness of the wall was about 1.2 meters thick.
 The tower was founded on a square plan with dimensions of about 4 x 4 meters, with a wall thickness of about 1 meter.
 The entrance to the courtyard was located on the eastern side, in the place from which the gentler slope of the hill descended towards the village.

 Currently, only the reduced perimeter walls of the church have survived, except for the eastern closure of the chancel, which has been preserved to its original height along with the Gothic window.
 The chancel arch also remained intact.
 The fortifications around the church have survived at a height of about 1 to 1.5 meters, and the watchtower was rebuilt and roofed again.
 During conservation work, the portals in the southern and western façades of the nave were replaced by concrete blocks.